mikeathan/nodeherder/README.md

     rotation (presets)

   criteria:
-    rotation works on presents only
+    rotation works on presets only
     cant have both steps and rotation

     if steps selected rotation is disabled when export has presets